-Great writers such as Jonathan Swift and James Joyce are frequently associated with the Dublin bar, and there are scrolls and historical texts displayed on the wall.
-The interior of the pub offers three cozy rooms, and in the warmer summer months, an outdoor courtyard is available as well.
+Great writers such as Jonathan Swift and James Joyce are frequently associated with the Dublin bar, and scrolls and historical texts are displayed on the wall.
+The pub’s interior offers three cozy rooms, and an outdoor courtyard is also available in the warmer summer months.

 3. The Long Hall

 - Location: 51 South Great George’s Street, Dublin 2

 - Insider Tip: No kids are allowed here, so no need to hold back too much.
 Try the Irish coffee for both a little something strong and a little boost to keep you up late to listen to some seriously great Irish music.

 The magical interiors certainly will if the outside doesn’t necessarily give you that sense of wonder that many aged pubs often do.
 The Long Hall is a Victorian pub dating back to 1766, with a long history (hence the name).
 A medley of portraits, engravings, and prints line the walls, depicting everything from Russian emperors to women of the nobility.

 Fun fact: Bruce Springsteen has been known to pop in from time to time; play your cards right, and you could wind up drinking your pint next to the man himself.

 - Location: 21 Fleet St, Temple Bar, Dublin 2

 - Insider Tip: Try the IPA craft beer with a cheese plate for a unique flavor pairing.